59 Low Growing Perennial Plants For Garden Edges and Borders

 Cover your landscape or garden in a blanket of Blue Star Creepers that bloom from spring to summer.

-Blue Star Creepers make for excellent ground cover around garden edges and borders because they spread fast and grow no higher than three inches, creating a thick mat.
-In addition, they boast purple to blue star-shaped flowers that bloom from spring to summer.
+Blue star creepers make for excellent ground cover around garden edges and borders because they spread fast, creating a thick mat.
+As a ground cover, this is a stunning addition that and grows no higher than three inches.
+The stems boast purple to blue star-shaped flowers that bloom from spring to summer.

-They prefer full sun and hold up well in a range of soil pH from 6.1 to 7.8, taking the word “hardiness” to the next level since they can withstand foot traffic.
-The Blue Star Creeper flourishes in USDA Zones 6-9.
+They prefer full sun and hold up well in a range of soil pH, taking the word “hardiness” to the next level since they can withstand foot traffic.
+The blue star creeper flourishes in zones 6-9.

 Calla Lily